 These beautiful Muji fans were everywhere last summer and on hot, sticky days, it's easy to see why.
 Channel your inner eighteenth-century lady of leisure and flutter yourself cool as you hurtle through the underground.
 If the idea of manually fanning yourself sounds like too much energy to be exerting, you could buy one of these 'silent' handheld electric fans.

 If you're really struggling with the heat and the crowds, spend just three minutes listening to this mindfulness breathing space episode from mentalhealth.org (you can also find it wherever you normally download podcasts).
 You can listen standing up, and with your eyes open – but bear in mind that the podcast will ask you to consider your surroundings and feelings, so beware of that if you think it will be triggering.
 If you want something to accompany you for more of the journey, The Mindful Podcast is great, and has as exercises either ten or five minutes long.
 Alternatively, check out The Tapping Solution, which you can listen to on Stitcher, and learn all about the holistic healing technique that involves tapping your fingertips on specific points of the body to calm the nervous system.

 Pack a short story

-Please leave your copy of Infinite Jest at home.
-It's too big, you won't have enough space to pull it out and read it, and then you'll have to lug it around with you for the rest of the day.
-What you need to accompany you on your travels is a light short story that you can get into for those few minutes you're whipping between stations.
+What you need to take your mind off your travels is a light short story that you can get into for those few minutes you're whipping between stations.
 Penguin have released a collection of classic short stories in an attractive light blue, and we recommend picking up a few of those so they can be slipped into your purse / pocket when you leave home.